 But, let's wipe the slate clean and start at the beginning again.

 In the Old Testament, "thorns" were people who would cause the Israelites problems.
-In 2 Cor 12, the "thorn" is identified as a "messenger" (αγγελος, Strong's G32, "aggelos," the word normally translated "angel") identified as/with Satan," (i.e. a demon) which is the New Testament "spirit being" equivalent of the Old Testament's natural people who caused the Israelites problems.
-Those people were the Israelite's "demons," so to speak, attacking them, enticing them, causing them to stumble, leading them astray, getting them to worship other gods, and so on.
-They were supposed to evict them, but they didn't, so they became thorns to them (see Num 33:55, Jos 23:12-13, for example).
+In 2 Cor 12, the "thorn" is identified as [quote]"angel Satan"[unquote], obviously the head demon of demons.
+That would be the New Testament "spirit being" equivalent of the Old Testament's natural people who caused the Israelites problems.
+Those people were the Israelite's "demons," so to speak, attacking them, enticing them, seducing them, causing them to stumble, leading them astray, getting them to worship other gods, and so on.
+They were supposed to evict them, but they didn't, so they became thorns to them (see Numbers 33:55 and Joshua 23:12-13, for example).

-Now, keep this in mind: The Israelites were supposed to evict the people being referred to as "thorns."
+Now, keep this in mind: The Israelites were supposed to evict the people being referred to as "thorns" from their midst, from their land, and drive them out.

 Now let me ask the question again: Is the "thorn" literal?
 Of course not.
 If it were, Paul would have pulled it out with a pair of tweezers.